Florida lawmaker introduces bill similar to Texas abortion law

 "Extreme attacks on reproductive health are not about policy, it is about control, shame, and will negatively impact communities who already experience barriers to accessing care," Eskamani tweeted on Wednesday.

+Taryn Fenske, a spokesperson for Governor Ron DeSantis, sent a statement to CBS affiliate WSAW-TV: "Governor DeSantis is pro-life.
+The governor's office is aware that the bill was filed today and like all legislation, we will be monitoring it as it moves through the legislative process in the coming months."

-Florida Senate President Wilton Simpson recently called the Texas law "a new approach" and the Supreme Court ruling "encouraging."
-Governor Ron DeSantis earlier this month told reporters that he welcomes legislation to restrict abortions, CBS Miami reports.
-DeSantis in July also signed a brief along with nine other Republican governors asking the Supreme Court to overturn the landmark 1973 Roe v.
+In July, DeSantis signed a brief along with nine other Republican governors asking the Supreme Court to overturn the landmark 1973 Roe v.
 Wade decision.

 The Texas law, known as S.B.
 8, went to effect on September 1, becoming the most restrictive abortion law in the country.
 The Supreme Court did not rule on the law before it went into effect, but then, in a 5-4 decision the day after, chose not to block enforcement of the law why litigation against it is pending.